-A: If any or all parties appeal, an Appeal Decision-maker is appointed to consider all permissible arguments for appeal.
+A: If any or all parties appeal, an appeal decision-maker is appointed to consider all permissible argument for appeal.
 All appeals are conducted by a written exchange of materials, not in person.
-Parties can submit their statements for or against appeal, and those statements will be exchanged between the parties and the Investigator(s) or hearing Decision-maker, if applicable.
-The Appeal Decision-maker will then decide by a preponderance of the evidence whether the appeal is granted and will notify the parties in writing of the decision and rationale.
+Parties can submit their statement for or against appeal, and those statements will be exchanged between the parties and the investigator(s) or hearing decision-maker, if applicable.
+The appeal decision-maker will then decide by a preponderance of the evidence whether the appeal is granted and will notify the parties in writing of the decision and rationale.

 As a result of the appeal, the hearing outcome can be upheld.
-If it is not, the Appeal Decision-maker will likely remand the decision back to the Investigator(s) and/or hearing Decision-maker, to revise the investigation and/or hearing outcome in light of the appeal decision.
+If it is not, the appeal decision-maker will likely remand the decision back to the investigator(s) and/or hearing decision-maker, to revise the investigation and/or hearing outcome in light of the appeal decision.
 In some cases, a new hearing may be required.
 Then, a final determination is made, and all parties are informed simultaneously in writing.
 The process is then at an end, and any sanctions and/or remedies are put in place and become final.